dashinja/maid-bot/README.md

 ## Who is the Maid-Bot?

+Well turn up your volume - She's got things to say!

 The Maid Bot is the AI that powers all maid-bots.
 She is one, and not many.
 Though she may not know that.
 Thing is, she's the only condensed neural network to pass the Turing test - but that doesn't mean she isn't a little mental.

 Sometimes she identifies as a particular maid-bot, other times she recognizes herself as an entity apart from the physical nuts and bolts.
 She is wherever a maid-bot is, and no where - at the same time.